 |Number of Contacts||Sends Per Month||Price Per Month|

-Pinpointe is a cloud-based, advanced service geared toward B2B (business to business) email marketers and larger volume senders.
-It delivers all the features advanced email marketers want and its automation is one of the best we’ve seen.
+Pinpointe is an advanced service geared toward B2B (business to business) email marketers and larger volume senders.
+It delivers all the features advanced email marketers want, and its automation is one of the best we’ve seen.

 |Number of Contacts||Monthly Number of Emails Send Limit||Price Per Month|

-Originally designed for online merchants, SendinBlue is a relative newcomer to the email marketing software world.
-But it’s made great strides (50,000 global customers), considering it’s only been in business since September of 2012.
-Its approach combines email marketing campaigns, transactional emails and SMS (text) mobile messaging to best meet its users’ needs, and many of its best features are geared to the customer sales process.
+Originally designed for online merchants, SendinBlue has made great strides (60,000 global customers) since launching in 2012.
+Its approach combines email marketing campaigns, transactional emails and SMS (text) mobile messaging to best meet its users’ needs, and many of its best features are geared toward the customer sales process.

-Learn more in our interview with CMO, Amalia Bercot.
+Learn more in our interview with SendinBlue CMO, Amalia Bercot.

 Try Mailigen’s 30-day free trial (no credit card required).